Dr. John B. Haberlen

 John Black Haberlen is Emeritus Professor of Music and served as Director of the School of Music from 1996 to 2007.
 Prior to his appointment as Director, Dr. Haberlen served as Associate Dean for the Fine Arts in the College of Arts and Sciences and as Director of Choral Activities for over 20 years.
 John Haberlen began his professional career at the age of 16 as a percussionist in the Wheeling Symphony Orchestra.
 Upon receiving his Bachelor of Science and Master of Music degrees from Pennsylvania State University, he performed as principal timpanist with the Florida Symphony Orchestra.
 He earned his Doctor of Musical Arts degree in choral conducting with a minor in music literature from the University of Illinois.
 Dr. Haberlen studied choral music and opera in Ludwigsburg, Germany and completed a year of choral study in London with the London Bach Society.
 The Penn State Alumni Board of Directors chose Haberlen to receive the 1994 Alumni Achievement award.

-Dr. Haberlen has participated as a jury member and auditor in major choral festivals worldwide, including the St. Petersburg Choral Festival, the World Choir in Cardiff, Wales; Marktobersdorf, Germany; Rive del Garde, Italy; Budapest, Hungry; Denmark and Sydney, Australia.
-He has been honored by his selection as a jury member of two World Choral Olympics (Linz, Austria and Busan, Korea).
-John Haberlen has published two books, two essays, nine articles and more than 50 choral editions, and he has guest conducted festival choruses in over 35 states.
+Dr. Haberlen has participated as a jury member and auditor in major choral festivals worldwide, including the St. Petersburg Choral Festival; Marktobersdorf, Germany; Rive del Garde, Italy; Budapest, Hungary; Denmark and Sydney, Australia.
+He has been honored by his selection as a jury member of four World Choral Olympics (Linz, Austria; Busan, Korea; Cincinnati; and Riga, Latvia).
+Dr. Haberlen has published two books, two essays, nine articles and more than 50 choral editions, and he has guest conducted festival choruses in over 35 states.